MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/machine-learning-services-tutorials.md

 If you run into trouble, see this article for some common issues: [Upgrade and Installation of SQL Server R Services](../../advanced-analytics/r-services/upgrade-and-installation-faq-sql-server-r-services.md)

+> [!NOTE]
-Note that standard R or Python tools and libraries are insufficient to use these tutorials; both your development environment and the SQL Server computer with machine learning must have the R or Python libraries provided by Microsoft.
+> You cannot run these tutorials using just the standard R or Python tools.
+Both your development environment and the SQL Server computer with machine learning must have the R or Python libraries provided by Microsoft.